 One of its great advantages is its endless music library, which has more than 30,000 music tracks and over 60,000 sound effects.

 Each of these music tracks is hosted exclusively at Epidemic Sound, so you won’t find your music anywhere else.

 The main license of this platform is focused on independent creators.
-It is called ‘Creator Subscription’, and has the following advantages:
+It is called ‘Personal Subscription’, and has the following advantages:

 Unlimited downloads, only for as long as the subscription remains active